 Revenue Capital Total Revenue Capital Total

-2017 2017 2017 2016 2016 2016
+2018 2018 2018 2017 2017 2017

 £ £ £ £ £ £

-Mobeus Equity Partners LLP 293,312 879,937 1,173,249 304,628 913,884 1,218,512
+Mobeus Equity Partners LLP 311,111 933,333 1,244,444 293,312 879,937 1,173,249

-Under the terms of a revised investment management agreement dated 12 November 2010, Mobeus Equity Partners LLP ("Mobeus LLP") (formerly Matrix Private Equity Partners LLP ("MPEP") provides investment advisory, administrative and company secretarial services to the Company, for a fee of 2% per annum of closing net assets, calculated on a quarterly basis by reference to the net assets at the end of the preceding quarter, plus a fixed fee of £115,440 per annum, the latter being subject to indexation, if applicable.
+Under the terms of a revised investment management agreement dated 12 November 2010, Mobeus Equity Partners LLP ("Mobeus") provides investment advisory, administrative and company secretarial services to the Company, for a fee of 2% per annum of closing net assets, calculated on a quarterly basis by reference to the net assets at the end of the preceding quarter, plus a fixed fee of £115,440 per annum, the latter being subject to indexation, if applicable.
 In 2013, Mobeus agreed to waive such further increases due to indexation, until otherwise agreed with the Board.

-The Investment Adviser fee includes provision for a cap on expenses excluding irrecoverable VAT and exceptional items set at 3.4% of closing net assets at the year-end.
+The Investment Adviser fee includes provision for a cap on expenses excluding irrecoverable VAT and exceptional items set at 3.4% of closing net assets at the year end.
 In accordance with the investment management agreement, any excess expenses are borne by the Investment Adviser.
-The excess expenses during the year amounted to £nil (2016: £nil).
+The excess expenses during the year amounted to £nil (2017: £nil).
+With effect from 1 April 2018, the Investment Adviser's fee upon the net funds raised from use of the over-allotment facility of £5 million under the 2017/18 offer has been reduced from 2% to 1% per annum for one year.

 The Company is responsible for external costs such as legal and accounting fees, incurred on transactions that do not proceed to completion ("abort expenses") subject to the cap on total annual expenses referred to above.
+No such costs have been incurred in the current year or previous year.

-In line with common practice, Mobeus Equity Partners LLP retain the right to charge arrangement and syndication fees and Directors' or monitoring fees to companies in which the Company invests.
-The Investment Adviser received fees totalling £285,904 (2016: £219,348) during the year ended 31 December 2017, being £99,523 (2016: £62,480) for arrangement fees, and £186,381 (2016: £156,868) for acting as non-executive directors on a number of investee company boards.
+In line with common practice, Mobeus retains the right to charge arrangement and syndication fees and directors' or monitoring fees to companies in which the Company invests.
+The Investment Adviser received fees totalling £351,713 (2017: £285,904) during the year ended 31 December 2018, being £146,450 (2017: £99,523) for arrangement fees, and £205,263 (2017: £186,381) for acting as non-executive directors on a number of investee company boards.
 These fees attributable to MIG 4 VCT are based upon the investment allocation to MIG4 VCT which applied at the time of each investment.
 These figures are not part of these financial statements.